Hemp and Hops: Familiar Fragrances

 Although we have budtenders to walk customers through the cannabis selection process, no term has yet been designated for a specialized cannabis expert.
-Beer has cicerones.
-Wine has sommeliers.
+Beer has the cicerone while with wine they are known as sommeliers.
 Maybe Cannasseur is an adequate title, but only time will tell.
 The following are some of the properties that cannabis experts compare.
 They use these to describe the unique strength, flavor, and aroma profile of a given strain:

 - The Look – Although many people seek different flavors and effects with cannabis, all plants that have a robust cannabinoid profile will share one thing in common: An abundance of crystalline structures called “Trichomes”.
 These trichomes house cannabinoids like CBD and THC (and over 100 others).

 - The Notes – Much like tasting whiskey requires only a small sip, cannabis tasters take a very slight draw, let the smoke settle, and gently push their tongue to the roof of the mouth to get an idea of the complete palette of flavors.

 - Terpenes – These are the compounds that give cannabis the majority of its smell.
 Different terpenes provide a different olfactory experience, and it’s thought that they provide different physical effects through the entourage effect as well.

 Terpenes are quickly becoming a point of convergence for hemp and hops.
 Brewers are beginning to isolate terpenes from different varieties of hops.
 They use those isolates in beers to affect a much broader range of flavors and sensations.